City Council voted Thursday night to designate a portion of Memorial Drive as “Patriot Way” to honor the service of veterans to the nation.

 In other action Thursday, Council voted to:

-• endorsed an application by the Metropolitan Planning Organization for state money to improve the access to Berry Hill Road at the intersection with U.S. 58 and to widen the a portion of the road.
+• endorse an application by the Metropolitan Planning Organization for state money to improve the access to Berry Hill Road at the intersection with U.S. 58 and to widen the a portion of the road.

-• reduced the fee charged to students by Danville Transit for using the Reserve A Ride service, which offers door-to-door transportation to locations not provided by regular bus service.
+• reduce the fee charged to students by Danville Transit for using the Reserve A Ride service, which offers door-to-door transportation to locations not provided by regular bus service.
 The door-to-door service requires reservations.
 The new fee charged to students with a valid identification card will be $2, effective Dec.
 1. The current fee is $4.

-• endorsed two applications for state highway money to widen a portion of Mount Cross Road.
+• endorse two applications for state highway money to widen a portion of Mount Cross Road.
 The project is being planned in two phases: 1) from Lowes Drive to the entrance of the Averett North campus at Parker Road, and 2) from Parker Road to the city limits.
 One application is for money to complete funding for the first phase.
 The second application is to begin funding of the second phase.
 Design of the first phase is complete.
 Right of way acquisition will begin this winter.
 Construction is scheduled to begin in 2017.

 City Council met Thursday night instead of the first Tuesday of the month as normal.
 The change in dates is due to Tuesday’s General Election.
 Council's meeting included a business session followed by a work session.
 In work sessions, Council reviews non-routine matters that will be voted upon in future business meetings.

 In the work session, Council discussed fee changes for parks and recreation programs and the library.
-Those changes will be voted upon at Council next business session, which will be held on Nov.
+Those changes will be voted upon at Council's next business session, which will be held on Nov.
 17.